CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

     ![ip](images1/firewallip1.png)

-1. Navigate to the Firewall's public IP address and generate some traffic by refreshing the browser.
+1. Navigate to the Firewall's public IP address and refresh the page multiple times to generate some traffic.

    ![pip](images/a32.png)

-1. Navigate back to the Network Watcher and select **Traffic Analytics**, under **Monitoring** from the options on the left side of the Network Watcher blade.
+1. Navigate back to the Network Watcher and select **Traffic Analytics** under **Monitoring** from the options on the left side of the Network Watcher blade.

    ![](images/traficanayltics.png)